MateusAthaydes/openai-agent-test/README.md

    - "I need to schedule an appointment"
    - "Check availability for Dr. Sarah Johnson next Tuesday"

-**Pro tip**: Toggle the log panel with the 📊 button to focus on the chat or see both sides!
+**Pro tip**: Toggle the log panel with the logs button to focus on the chat or see both sides!

 ### CLI Interface
 ```bash